 Field Fellows Awards and Expectations

-- Commit to participate in all Fellowship-sponsored programs for a total of approximately 6 business days per year for three years and ensure that there will be no conflicts with professional responsibilities.
-Field Fellows will attend two institutes annually (a Spring Institute around March and a Fall Institute around September).
-They may also participate in the JFNA General Assembly at some point during their Fellowship, and a 24-hour capstone experience during the last year of the Fellowship.
+- Commit to participate in all Fellowship-sponsored programs totaling approximately 8 days of travel (6 business days) per year for three years and insure that there will be no conflicts with these programs.
+Fellows will attend two Institutes annually (a Spring Institute around March and a Fall Institute around September).
+Fellows may be invited to participate in the JFNA General Assembly sometime during their Fellowship, and a 24- hour capstone experience during the last year of the Fellowship.

-- Commit to work full-time in the North American Jewish Community for all three years of the Fellowship Program and three years beyond (six years total).
+- Commit to work full-time at a North American Jewish communal organization for all three years of the Fellowship Program and three years beyond (six years total).

 - Commit to selecting a professional coach and a Jewish educator from a roster of approved professional coaches and faculty to work with one-on-one on an ongoing basis.
 The coach will partner with Field Fellows and will meet 15-20 times a year for three years to help them reach their potential.
 The Jewish educator will work with Field Fellows and will meet 12-15 times a year for three years to help expand their Jewish understanding based on their unique needs.

 - Benefit from access to a pool of funds (approximately $5,000 per fellow per year) for additional learning and growth.
 These funds can be used on Foundation-approved professional development opportunities and associated travel and accommodations.
 Field Fellows will be reimbursed for these expenses.

 - Must submit a W-9 that has been signed and dated in the current year to The Wexner Foundation after they have been accepted.
 The Wexner Foundation cannot give tax advice.
 Some professional development opportunities which are reimbursed may incur taxes.

 For questions regarding the Field Fellowship, please contact us at firstname.lastname@example.org.
 Please review the eligibility requirements before contacting us, and note that there are no exceptions to the eligibility requirements listed above.
 A new cohort will be selected each year, so you may be eligible to apply in the future if you are not currently eligible.